Art of Landscape Photography

 Charlie from Darien, Illinois writes, “Mike has identified many of the photographic elements and techniques which have contributed to his own personal success, and has integrated these into the Creative Eye Workshops.
 This professional insight coupled which his unbridled enthusiasm and passion make these workshops both a rewarding and exhilarating experience.
 Regardless of your level of experience, you can’t wait to grab your camera and to try these shared techniques and ideas out.”

-The natural landscape is the most difficult of subjects to photograph.
+The natural landscape is the most difficult subject to photograph.
 Why?
-Because, it’s not just one subject in a single plane of focus.
-The landscape is a complex, visual, three-dimensional drama filled with a diverse cast of characters.
+Because, the landscape does not consist of just one subject in a single plane of focus.
+The landscape is a complex, three-dimensional drama filled with a diverse cast of characters.
 You must become the producer, director, casting agent, and the photographer.
 It is your job to assemble a poignant, compelling, and emotionally evocative story out of the sublime world of chaos before your eyes.
 And, this story must be conveyed through a single, well-organized, two-dimensional image.
 (Gift Cards for this class are available.)

 Topics include Mike’s “Seven Essential Rules of Landscape Composition,” how to compose with light, the fundamentals of visual storytelling, the three main pieces of the landscape puzzle, how to communicating intimacy, and much more.

 The initial session begin at Mike’s home and studio in Downers Grove, Illinois (a Chicago suburb).
 You will receive a presentation that will teach you the various concepts.
 And, you will be given a comprehensive book of the presentation featuring color illustrations.